mathebuddy/mathebuddy/README.md

 ![](img/mathebuddy-comp-diag.png)

-Head to the readme files in the subdirectories.
+Head to the `README.md` files in the subdirectories.

 ## File Structure